vannguyengd/gooddata-ui/docs/pivot_table_component.md

         onColumnResized={handleOnColumnResized}
     />
     ```

-    A change of the column width calls the callback function that has the column width definitions as a parameter.
+    A change of the column width calls the provided callback function with all the current column width definitions as a parameter.

 **TIP:** Instead of creating `attributeColumnWidthItem` and `measureColumnWidthItem` manually, you can use the [attributeColumnWidthItem helper](model_helpers.md#attributecolumnwidthitem-helper) and the [measureColumnWidthItem helper](model_helpers.md#measurecolumnwidthitem-helper).